 MNT: What prompted you to start Project IMPACT, and how did the idea come about?

-Dr. Elbuluk: Professionally, I have been working for years in the space of dealing with diversity- and inclusion-related issues, issues related to skin of color and populations of color, marginalized communities, [and] underserved communities — and then I joined the VisualDx team last summer.
+Dr. Elbuluk: Professionally, I have been working for years in the space of dealing with diversity- and inclusion-related issues, issues related to skin of color and populations of color, marginalized communities, [and] underserved communities — and then I joined the VisualDx team in summer 2020.

 Part of why I joined them was that they were also trying to do really good work in the area of improving health disparities for patients of color, and they were looking to bring on somebody who had a similar passion and experience.